What is your

 Read more »

-SiTara’s Story also tries to create a bridge between Canberra and developing countries, especially Bangladesh, where vulnerable groups such as women
+SiTara’s Story tries to create a bridge between Canberra and developing countries, especially Bangladesh, where vulnerable groups such as women

 and children require early education and intervention.
 SiTara’s Story chose to work with Bangladesh initially because UNICEF has already classified Bangladesh as